Chamber Music Lab

 - After third class/rehearsal: no refund

-Registration for Chamber Music Lab opens on Friday, August 27, 2021 and closes on Wednesday, September 29.
-Late registrations will be accepted starting Thursday, September 30 and may be subject to a $25 Late Registration Fee.
+Registration for Chamber Music Lab opens on Thursday, August 18 at noon and closes on Tuesday, September 27.
+Late registrations will be accepted starting Wednesday, September 28 and may be subject to a $25 Late Registration Fee.

 The Aspen Music Festival and School’s AfterWorks program offers after-school, in-school and summer programming, in collaboration with Valley schools, to support music education.
 These programs are designed to complement the quality music instruction students receive from schools and private instructors.